 - Ensure that estimated grade information provided by the teachers is accurate.

-- Check all of the estimated grades with the Principal and Director of Studies to ensure accuracy and revert to teachers and Heads of Faculty where applicable to query entries;
+- Check all of the estimated grades with the Principal and their line manager to ensure accuracy and revert to teachers and Heads of Faculty where applicable to query entries.

 - Keep a record to track what has been sent.